This resource is designed to help you and your class use Igor Stravinsky’s 'The Rite of Spring' to inspire music-making in the classroom.

 Whole class say the name of the class

 As you make up this order, encourage your class to think about the overall shape.
-Should the ‘episodes’ get louder/ more exciting as they go along, or softer/ shorter?
-Should you end with ‘A’ or with an episode, or with something else?
+Should the ‘episodes’ get louder/more exciting as they go along, or softer/shorter?
+Should you end with ‘A’ or with an episode, or perhaps with something else?

 4. When your structure is agreed on and written on the board, practise it until you can play straight through without any gaps.
 You now have your own version of Stravinsky’s opening to The Rite of Spring!